Arachne: Other attestations

 An ancient Corinthian black-figure aryballos dating to the early sixth-century BC (c.
 580-560 BC) has been suggested to depict the weaving contest of Athena and Arachne, which would make it the earliest attestation of the myth if accurate.
-However it has been noted that this interpretation is not an indisputable one, and the aryballos could be simply depicting Athena teaching the art of weaving to the people, with no relation to Arachne whatsoever.
+However it has been noted that this interpretation is not an indisputable one, and the aryballos could be simply depicting Athena teaching the art of weaving to the people, with no relation to the myth of Arachne whatsoever.

 Meanwhile, the earliest written attestation of a spider who clashed with Minerva comes courtesy of Virgil, a Roman poet of the first century BCE who wrote that the spider is hated by Minerva but did not explain the reason why.
 The satirical writer Lucian, around the second century AD, wrote in his work The Gout that the "Maeonian maid Arachne thought herself Athene's match, but she lost her shape and still today must spin and spin her web".
 Pliny the Elder wrote that Arachne had a son, Closter (meaning "spindle" in Greek), by an unnamed father, who invented the use of the spindle in the manufacture of wool.
 The Vatican Mythographers also recorded the tale largely as found in Ovid, however the first of them wrote that Arachne was defeated in the contest.

 In a rarer version, Arachne was a girl from Attica who was taught by Athena the art of weaving, while her brother Phalanx was taught instead martial arts by the goddess.
 But then the two siblings engaged in incestuous intercourse, so Athena, disgusted, changed them both into spiders, animals doomed to be devoured by their own young.

 Aelian wrote that spiders neither know nor wish to know Athena's art of weaving, because such animals do not need clothes.
 In a different work, however, he contradicts himself by writing that spiders are 'dexterous weavers after the manner of Athena'.